hal2001gv/n-able-Arduino-nicenano2/README.md

  * Careful attention should be paid to selecting the correct bootloader (tools->Bootloader Type) for your build (if applicable) to ensure the correct linkage.

 ## Credits
+This used insights for the nice!nano v2 board from [ICantMakeThings](https://github.com/ICantMakeThings/Nicenano-NRF52-Supermini-PlatformIO-Support.git) as well as [LeeorNahum](https://github.com/LeeorNahum/n-able-Arduino-pro-micro-nrf52840.git).
 This core is based on [Arduino-nRF5](https://github.com/sandeepmistry/arduino-nRF5) by Sandeep Mistry, which is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd).
 With some code from [Adafruit_nRF52_Arduino](https://github.com/adafruit/Adafruit_nRF52_Arduino)